St. Mary's College of Maryland: The Center for the Study of Democracy

 The Center for the Study of Democracy is an interdisciplinary joint initiative of St. Mary's College of Maryland and Historic St. Mary's City.

-It explores historical and contemporary issues related to democracy and also provides presentations by government officials and other leaders from both developed and developing countries and notable scholars.

-Colonial St. Mary's City, which was on the site where St. Mary's College of Maryland is located today, was a place where struggles over "Liberty of conscience" in religion, representative political practices, freedom of the press, and minority rights all came to the fore at various times.
-Utilizing early Maryland as a case study in "emerging democracy", the foundation works to apply the lessons of the region's history to a domestic and international discussion of democracy's role in the modern world.
-The National Endowment for the Humanities (NEH) We the People initiative awarded the center a $500,000 challenge grant in September 2004.

 The James P. Muldoon River Center

 The James P. Muldoon River Center is a biological research center located along the Saint Mary's River.
 The center administers the Saint Mary's River Project and the university's geothermal operations.

 The Slackwater Center

-The Slackwater Center studies the current events, culture and history of St. Mary's County and other rural Chesapeake bay and Southern Maryland communities.
+The Slackwater Center studies the current events, culture and history of St. Mary's County and other rural Chesapeake Bay and Southern Maryland communities.
 Its focus is interdisciplinary and it studies the region from both an historical and contemporary point of view.

 The center studies, records and documents as well as interprets and reports on current and historical life in Chesapeake Bay communities.
 The center also has a public education mission.
 Students engage in historical research and historical interpretation as well as documenting oral histories of living residents.
 The center utilizes interdisciplinary collaboration and also fosters public education and debate.